ankush1018/ankush1018.github.io/_posts/2020-03-01-excess_turnovers.md

 # Kudos:
-This analysis was largley influened by the work of my favorite rogue sports bloggers reddit u/ca1294(https://www.reddit.com/user/ca1294), who initally brought up the idea of excess turnovers(https://www.reddit.com/r/nba/comments/752fdv/oc_3650_introducing_excess_turnovers_xto_a_new/).
+This analysis was largley influened by the work of my favorite rogue sports bloggers reddit [u/ca1294](https://www.reddit.com/user/ca1294).
 I strongly encourage you to check out his posts on Reddit!
+And thank you to swars for the amazing pacakge NBAPy to pull the results!